Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-custom-buttons.md

 :::tip

-* Request status values need to entered in the following format: status.new, status.open, status.status.recolved, status.closed.
+* Request status values need to entered in the following format: status.new, status.open, status.resolved, status.closed.

 :::